 Ankaran City, Slovenia

-This city is next to the border with Italy with the Lirroral region of Slovenia.
-Ankaran is a very small but captivating city by the beach.
-Mostly known by its summer season.
-In Ankaran, you will experience the tropical Mediterranean like atmosphere, where olives, wine, pršut and cheese are some of the few favourite things to enjoy here.
+This city is next to the border with Italy and the Lirroral region of Slovenia.
+Ankaran is a tiny but captivating city by the beach.
+It is mainly known for its summer season.
+In Ankaran, you will experience a tropical Mediterranean atmosphere, where olives, wine, pršut, and cheese are some of the few favourite things to enjoy.

 Interesting points to visit:

-1. Debeli rtič is a series of archaeological sites from Roman times.
-There, Remains of ancient settlements can also be found in the bay of St. Bartholomew (Sv.
+- Debeli rtič is a series of archaeological sites from Roman times.
+Remains of ancient settlements can also be found in the bay of St. Bartholomew (Sv.
 Jernej).
-A beautiful landmark to visit while exploring the Slovenia Coast.
+It is a beautiful landmark to visit while exploring the Slovenian coast.

-2. The Monastery of Saint Nicholas (No, it’s not the December Santa Claus).
-Take a break and stay at a Benedictine monastery of St. Nicholas from the 11th century.
+- The Monastery of Saint Nicholas (No, it’s not the December Santa Claus).
+Take a break and stay at the Benedictine monastery of St. Nicholas, which dates back to the 11th century.
 This monastery has not been active as an abbey since 1641.
-However, In the building, there is a four-star hotel nowadays.
+However, a four-star hotel is now in the building.
 What a holy experience!

 Koper Town, Slovenia’s Main Port

-Koper is the oldest and largest town on the Slovenia Coast and home to Slovenia’s main port.
-This part of Slovenia was once part of Italy, you may notice a sutil Italian like style in architecture, culture, people and food.
-Such a blend of culture and traditions to soak up in this pretty medieval town.
+Koper is the oldest and most significant town on the Slovenian coast and is home to Slovenia’s main port.
+Slovenia was once part of Italy; you may notice a Sutil Italian style in architecture, culture, people, and food.
+This pretty medieval town offers a blend of culture and traditions.

 Things to do in Koper for a day: